mikebin/hdp-demos/hbase-hadoop/README.md

 select gender, zipcode, sum(salary) from salaries group by gender, zipcode;
 ```

-After setting the execution engine to Tez (MR is the default in Hive 0.14), we run a simple grouping/aggregate computation across all the data in the HBase table, computing average salary by zipcode and gender.
+After setting the execution engine to Tez (MR is the default in Hive 0.14), we run a simple grouping/aggregate computation across all the data in the HBase table, computing average salary by `zipcode` and `gender`.

 Let's run the Hive script: